 Assisted living facilities and in-home health care providers have a duty to provide safe and adequate care to their residents and patients.
-They are not required to provide the same level of care and supervision as a nursing home, but they are expected to recognize the needs of their patients, and act accordingly.
+They are not required to provide the same level of care and supervision as a nursing home, but they are expected to recognize the needs of their patients and act accordingly.

 Assisted living facilities are not designed or required to provide the intense level of care that nursing homes provide.
 However, they are required to assess the needs of their residents and respond accordingly.
-That can mean requiring that the resident be moved to a nursing home or another facility which is equipped to provide the necessary level of care.
+That can mean requiring that the resident is moved to a nursing home or another facility which is equipped to provide the necessary level of care.

 Assisted living facilities are required to maintain a basic level of care and security for their residents.
 They have a duty to maintain a hazard-free environment to prevent accidents and to respond appropriately and in a timely fashion when patients have emergencies.

 Unfortunately, these situations can sometimes be less than adequate or turn into outright abuse.
 A nurse who comes to the home must have the training and ability to provide the necessary care.
 In some cases, abuse comes in the form of theft or coercing the patient to give away money or property.

-Your initial consultation with our Wisconsin nursing home abuse lawyers free of charge and if we agree to handle your case, we will work on a contingency fee basis, which means we get paid for our services only if there is a monetary recovery of funds.
+Your initial consultation with our nursing home abuse lawyers is free of charge and if we take your case, we will work on a contingency fee basis, which means we get paid for our services only if there is a monetary recovery of funds.
 In many cases, a personal injury lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
 Please call right away to ensure that you do not waive your right to possible compensation.